SeoulSummit2022/DBforMSA-EN/README.md

 to make one document as CRM report or articles in RDBMS.
 Especially, increasing the number of tables to JOIN makes the total overhead worse, which results in that the performance of total service decreases.
-The best way to store and make the format of one document is to use Document type DB as a format of JSON.
+The one of the best way to store and make the format of one document is to use Document type DB as a format of JSON.
 The performance of storing and making inquiries is improved when processing by one Document instead of JOINing multiple tables in existing RDBMS.